 Put the chicken back in the casserole with any accumulated juices.
 Add the wine and bring to a boil.
 Cook for 5 minutes to reduce the wine by about half.
 Add the remaining ingredients.
 Stir well and bring to a simmer.

 Put the casserole in the oven and bake uncovered for 45-50 minutes or until the chicken is cooked on the bone and the potatoes are fork tender.
 Before serving, skim any fat that has accumulated on the sauce.

 Wine: Break out the Brunello di Montalcino, or even a red Zinfandel.

-Something green?
-Steamed broccoli rabe or kale, or a bitter salad with endive and a sweet vinegar dressing would go well with this.
+Greens: Steamed broccoli rabe, kale, or a bitter salad with endive and a sweet vinegar dressing would go well with this.